 Please contact us with any questions concerning the new option in Veterinary Health Technology.

 The American Veterinary Medical Association (AVMA) Committee on Veterinary Technician Education and Activities (CVTEA) accredits programs in veterinary technology that graduate veterinary technicians.
-UTM has applied for accreditation and the CVTEA is scheduled to perform an initial site visit in January, 2014.
-Application for accreditation does not guarantee accreditation.
+UTM has been awarded Initial Accreditation .
 All students who graduate after accreditation has been granted will be recognized as graduates of an accredited veterinary technology program.

 American Veterinary Medical Association (AVMA)